 The company was founded and is currently operated by Cathy Hughes (pictured above).
 When Urban One, (then called Radio One) went public in 1999, Hughes became the first Black woman to lead a publicly traded company.

 Axsome Therapeutics (AXSM)

 Axsome is a biopharmaceutical company developing therapies for disorders that affect the central nervous system, including fibromyalgia, depression, and migraines.
-The company intends to file two new drug applications (NDA) in 2020 with the FDA, one for a therapy for major depressive disorder (MDD) and one for the acute treatment of migraine.
-The founder, chairman, and CEO of Axsome is Herriot Tabuteau, MD.
+The company's report for the first quarter of 2021 showed that it has filed its NDA (new drug application) for its AXS-05 treatment of MDD.
+Axsome is on track for the NDA for migraine treatment and has more treatments in the pipeline.
+The founder, chairman, and CEO of Axsome is Herriot Tabuteau, M.D.

 American Shared Hospital Services (AMS)

-San Francisco-based American Shared Hospital Services is a healthcare company that leases medical equipment such as radiosurgery technology to hospitals and medical centers.
-Machines such as those used in proton beam radiation therapy can cause tens of millions of dollars, so care centers often cannot pay cash upfront to upgrade their facilities with these state-of-the-art technologies.
-ASHS was founded by Dr. Ernest A. Bates, M.D in 1977.
-While he retired as president and CEO in April, he remains Chairman of the Board of Directors until the end of the year.
-His son is also on the executive leadership team.
+San Francisco-based American Shared Hospital Services is a healthcare company that leases medical equipment like radiosurgery technology to hospitals and medical centers.
+The machines are used in proton beam radiation therapy and can cost tens of millions of dollars.
+Usually, care centers can't pay cash upfront to upgrade their facilities with these state-of-the-art technologies.
+ASHS was founded by Dr. Ernest A. Bates, M.D. in 1977, and he continues to have leadership roles at the company.
+The current CEO is Raymond C. Stachowiak.

 Citizens Bancshares Corporation (CZBS)